To Regenerate, By Definition

 Thus, when a system of agriculture is disrupting, destroying, or halting the process of photosynthesis in the plant and/or the symbiotic microbial processes within and around the plant, it is degenerative agriculture.
 If the biodiversity in the agricultural ecosystem is decreasing, then it is degenerative agriculture.
 If we are losing topsoil or increasing desertification, then it is degenerative agriculture.

 While we have been able to make great strides in improving and maintaining yields with many degenerative practices, it has come with large environmental and societal costs.
 Chemical fertilizers, fungicides, herbicides, pesticides, antibiotics, and other degenerative management techniques have not led to more resilient ecosystems, in fact, they are threatening our very survival as a species.

 CLICK HERE to see comparisons between degenerative and regenerative agricultural systems and how working in harmony with Nature’s design can solve so many global problems.

-Interested in becoming a soil advocate?
+Does regenerative agriculture inspire you?
+Become a soil advocate.
 Learn how to powerfully present the topics of soil health and regenerative agriculture as solutions to climate change, water scarcity, and feeding the world.
-When you participate in this course, you’re joining an interconnected group of world influencers transforming the discourse on agriculture and climate change to include THE POWER OF HEALTHY SOIL and carbon farming.
+When you participate in this course, you’re joining an interconnected group of world influencers transforming the discourse on agriculture and climate change to include the power of healthy soil and carbon farming.
 We look forward to working with you on this movement!
 ENROLL NOW